helidon-io/helidon-examples/examples/declarative/data-jdbc/h2/README.md

 # Helidon Data JDBC Declarative using H2 Database

-The Java application and repository sources are shared by all database variants from the sibling `common` directory.

 This example uses Helidon Data to generate pure JDBC implementations of two declarative repository interfaces:

 - `PokemonRepository`